AArnott/CodeGeneration.Roslyn/CONTRIBUTION.md

    This will prevent the design-time builds in Visual Studio from loading and locking the output of the CodeGeneration.Roslyn.Tasks project, allowing you to make changes to that project and build them.

+## Requirements
+If you're running on Windows 10, you need to install the .net 3.5 optional feature in order to compile the project.